randust/tp/docs/DeveloperGuide.md

 University Students

-We would like help students to manage their money wisely through creating a financial chatbot: FinTrek.
+We would like to help students to manage their money wisely through creating a financial chatbot: FinTrek.
 Hopefully, students will be more financially conscious and able to manage their budget wisely.

 ### Value proposition